 The grounds will now react much faster to the surrounding elements than the beans.

-That’s one more motivation to purchase that grinder you’ve been thinking of adding to your kitchen appliances and use fresh ground coffee as much as you can.
+That’s one more motivation to purchase that grinder you’ve been thinking of adding to your kitchen appliances.

 So powder will go stale quicker than your beans or pods.
 A sealed bag will keep it flavorful for longer and manufacturers add nitrogen as a preservative.
 In this form you can keep beans up to a year from its roasting date (shown on most coffee packaging) even if you don’t put it in the freezer.

 Powder last for shorter periods: